Nechy-Okeke/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Ifeanyichukwu-Uche.md

 <!-- Describe what you did in the lab.
 Include steps, commands, or screenshots descriptions -->

 ### What I did

-- I downloaded the task template from the class repository to my local device.
+- Downloaded the assignment template from the class repository.
-- I renamed the markdown file to include my name, following the assignment requirements.
+- Renamed the Markdown file to include my full name as required.
-- I opened the file in VSCode and completed my task there.
+- Opened the file in Visual Studio Code and completed the assignment.
-- I forked the repository so I could make changes independently and later submit my work to the class repository.
+- Forked the class repository to my GitHub account so I could work on my own copy before submitting.

 ### What happened / Result

-- It was successful
+- I completed the exercise successfully and was able to finish the required steps.

 ### Challenges I faced

-- After saving the downloaded file, I created a folder to organize my tasks and moved the file into it.
-VSCode could no longer locate the file, since it was still pointing to the old path.
-To fix this, I deleted the file, then re-saved it directly from VSCode into the correct folder, which resolved the issue.
+- After moving the downloaded file into a different folder, VS Code could no longer locate it because the file path had changed.
+I resolved the issue by reopening the file from its new location, which allowed me to continue working without further problems.

 ---

 ## My Takeaways

 <!-- What was most valuable to you personally from this session? -->

-- The most valuable part of today's session was understanding the actual workflow behind collaborating on GitHub — forking a repo, making changes locally, and contributing back — rather than just knowing the individual commands.
-It also helped me get more comfortable navigating between my local files and VSCode, which I know I'll rely on for the rest of this course.
+- The session helped me understand how the GitHub workflow operates, especially the process of forking a repository, making changes locally, and preparing work for submission.
+I also became more confident using VS Code to manage project files, which will be useful throughout the bootcamp.

 ---

-*Submitted by: Bridget Evavoawe · BridgetEvavoawe*
+*Submitted by: Ifeanyichukwu Uche*